 About 100 foreign volunteers came to serve alongside scores of local clinicians and support staff for the mega-clinic.
 It drew an incredibly diverse volunteer crowd.
 Some had been planning for the event for months.

-Others, like Adventist Frontier Missions volunteers Justina Thomas and Carrie Hann, had gotten wind of it more recently.
-“We heard about it yesterday,” said a cheerful Thomas when I interviewed them in the dental section of the coliseum floor.
-The two nurses had endured a 2-hour hike from their mountain mission posting to the lowland, followed by a 40-minute drive to an area called Brooks Point, and then a grueling 4-hour shuttle to Puerto Princesa.
+Others, like Adventist Frontier Missions volunteer Justina Thomas, had gotten wind of it more recently.
+“We heard about it yesterday,” said a cheerful Thomas when I interviewed her in the dental section of the coliseum floor.
+She and another nurse had endured a 2-hour hike from their mountain mission posting to the lowland, followed by a 40-minute drive to an area called Brooks Point, and then a grueling 4-hour shuttle to Puerto Princesa.
 Undaunted, they told me that they were having fun and were staying all three days.
 As I spoke to them they were sterilizing dental equipment.
 They told me their task was so easy that even avowed non-clinicians like me could handle it.

 Dermatologist Robert Granger from Bunbury, West Australia was dealing with a bit more of a headache.
 “As a clinician working here I basically have to guess and hope I get it right,” said Granger, describing the lack of treatment options and medications that he had at his disposal to handle patient skin conditions.